beingfranklin/beingfranklin/README.md

 Hey there, I'm **Franklin**!

-I'm building cool stuff at [Huboo 📦 🚀](https://www.huboo.com/) in Bristol, UK.
+I'm building cool stuff in London, UK.
 I did my CS Master's from [Queen Mary University of London](https://www.qmul.ac.uk/) When I'm not coding for work, I'm helping out with ~~Mozilla Kerala~~ and diving into open source projects.

 🛠 Here are a few technologies I've been working with recently: